 - AA batteries and incredible battery life

-- Quick meters and responsive interface
+- Amber-backlit display, quick meters and responsive interface

-- Recording level knob (continuous)
+- Analog recording level knob

 - Low self-noise

-- Dedicated buttons
+- Dedicated buttons and simple menus

 - Quick start-up